 If you are trying to decide whether to rent or to purchase a residence, there are a number of factors to consider.

 This is especially important if you are not sure how long you are likely to be in the area where you will be living.
-If you rent, you may have to pay a penalty if you terminate your lease early, but that is usually easier to do than selling a house, especially during a period when the housing market in the area is depressed.
+If you rent, you may have to pay a penalty if you need to terminate your lease early, but that usually would be easier to deal with than trying to sell the house you own, especially if the housing market in the area where you would be living is depressed at that time.

 2. Maintenance and repairs are generally not the renter’s responsibility.

-Not only does this mean you won’t have to pay for such expenditures, but also you won’t need to spend much of your time dealing with these matters.
-If you travel a lot or work long hours, not needing to spend your precious time in this regard may be an especially important consideration.
+This means not only that you will not need to pay for such expenditures, but also that you will not need to spend much of your time dealing with these matters.
+If you travel often or work long hours, not needing to spend your precious time in this regard may be an especially important consideration.

-3. Generally, not as much money is needed to move in.
+3. Usually, not as much money is needed to move in when you rent rather than buy.

-Although some types of mortgages may require only a small down payment, many mortgages require a down payment of 10% to 20% of the price of the residence.
+Although some types of mortgages may require only a small down payment, many mortgages require a down payment of up to 20% of the fair market value of the residence.
 In comparison, most residential rental properties require a deposit equal to one month’s rent, in addition to the first month’s rent.

 1. Purchasing a residence may be a good investment.